Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

 the required attributes using :ref:`pages manager UI <pmgr>` for a particular page instance.

-**What do we do if we need a pages having free structure?** For example, it can be *a lending page*, or advertising pages with unique structure.
+**What do we do if we need a page having free structure?** For example, it can be *a lending page*, or advertising pages with unique structure.
 There is no need to define a separate template for each page.
 We can define a basic template for all suchlike pages, where we have:

-* attribute with a `core` type (page markup) allows us to set an individual page markup.
+* attributes with a `core` type (page markup) allow us to set an individual page markup.
 * optional - attributes with a `fileref` used to set additional css stylesheets.

 After that we can change a page markup/css styles directly for a single page instance